michaelrsweet/michaelrsweet.github.com/zipc/zipc.md

 ---
 title: How to Use the zipc "Library"
-subtitle: a simple ZIP container "library"
+subtitle: A Simple ZIP Container "Library"
 author: Michael R Sweet
-copyright: Copyright 2017 by Michael R Sweet.
+copyright: Copyright © 2017 by Michael R Sweet.
+project: zipc
+project_name: zipc
 layout: project
-project: zipc
 ...

 # How to Use the zipc "Library"